 Division of General Medicine and Geriatrics

-The Emory Division of General Internal Medicine and Geriatrics was formed by the 2012 merger of the Division of General Internal Medicine and the Section of Geriatric Medicine and Gerontology.
-This joint program is strategically positioned to address complex health care issues, such as the management of multiple chronic conditions, the aging of the population, health disparities in access and outcomes, and public health and outcomes research.
+The Emory Division of General Internal Medicine and Geriatrics includes four sections: VA Primary Care and Quality; The Emory Clinic Primary Care, Grady General Medicine and Geriatrics; and the Section of Geriatric Medicine and Gerontology.
+The overall program is strategically positioned to address complex health care issues, such as the management of multiple chronic conditions, the aging of the population, health disparities in access and outcomes, and public health and outcomes research.

 Our mission is to improve health by providing quality, comprehensive healthcare in a compassionate, culturally competent, ethical, and fiscally responsible manner.
-The Division leads through clinical excellence, progressive medical education and training, and innovative research.
-The Division has strong clinical partnerships with access to diverse patient populations and data, and the medical school curriculum includes a mandatory five-month Discovery phase which allows many students to earn an additional degree, such as MPH , MS in clinical research, etc.
+The Division leads through clinical excellence, progressive undergraduate and graduate medical education, and innovative research.
+The Division has strong clinical partnerships with access to diverse patient populations and data.
+Additionally, there are linkages between the medical school curriculum and the Division where undergraduate students performing their five-month Discovery phase work directly with faculty members and their research teams.
+Students, trainees, and faculty also have opportunities to earn an additional degree, such as MPH or an MS in clinical research.

-For more information about the Emory Department of Medicine Section of Geriatrics and Gerontology please visit their respective web pages.
+Visit the Section of Geriatrics and Gerontology web pages.